 If you find yourself wondering how you are going to make it through this pandemic, you are not alone.
 Our Merchant Maverick coronavirus hub has continuously updated information for small businesses trying to weather this pandemic.

 Table of Contents

 The premise of the Paycheck Protection Program is simple: The SBA is backing loans to lenders who need payroll assistance due to the economic hardships from the coronavirus.
 Previously, only S/C-corporations, tribal businesses, and businesses with up to 500 employees could apply for loans when the program first launched last April.
 Now, sole proprietors, independent contractors, and self-employed individuals can apply as well.
 The terms for the loans are as follows: The PPP loans are designed to cover payroll costs, including benefits, for individual salaries up to $100,000; rent; utilities from buildings rented before February 15th, 2020; interest on mortgage obligations; business-related software; necessary supplier costs; COVID-related worker protection measures; and property damage incurred from civil unrest.

-One of the best parts of these PPP loans is that they are forgivable if you use the loan on operational costs (payroll first) during the eight weeks after the National Emergency was declared.
-(Assuming you follow the loan forgiveness stipulations outlined in the CARES Act, which includes a mandate that 75% of the loan and those operational costs must be used for payroll alone.)
-The PPP loans are capped at a 4% interest rate (but will start widely with a half-percent interest rate), have a 10-year loan term with no prepayment penalty, and a six-month payment deferral.
+One of the best parts of these PPP loans is that they are forgivable if you use the loan on operational costs (payroll first) during the 24 weeks following the loan disbursement.
+(Assuming you follow the loan forgiveness stipulations outlined in the Paycheck Protection Flexibility Act, which includes a mandate that 60% of the loan must be used for payroll alone.)
+The PPP loans have a 1% interest rate, a loan term of up to five years with no prepayment penalty, and a six-month payment deferral.
 (Side note: If your business hasn’t been operational for a full year, the government provides alternative ways to measure average payroll.)

 If you collect 1099s or operate in the gig economy, you are included in the January 11th loan rollout.
 Also included are people who have 1065s or 1120s with no employees.